 by Adam Figman | @afigman

-Over a half-decade removed from his playing days, the Bronx-bred Jamal Mashburn has kept his NBA fire quenched working as an analyst for ESPN.
+Over a half-decade removed from his playing days, Bronx-bred Jamal Mashburn has kept his NBA fire quenched working as an analyst for ESPN.
 And it’s a perfect fit for him.
 Seriously.
 To have a conversation with the man is to listen to an audio recording of NBA Fastbreak.
 More recently, he’s has been working hard to promote the flu vaccination as a part of the Faces of Influenza campaign.
-I spoke with Mash about his philanthropy work, the impending lockout and about what teams might surprise fans this coming season.
+I spoke with Mash about his philanthropy work, the impending lockout and about which teams might surprise fans this coming season.